-Because water is essential to stopping the spread of coronavirus, EBMUD has reconnected nearly all water services for customers who were disconnected due to payment issues.
-In addition, EBMUD will not disconnect customers' water service due to payment issues during this health emergency and is offering payment plan options to customers experiencing financial difficulty.
-EBMUD offers payment plans and a Customer Assistance Program to help qualified customers facing ongoing economic hardships.
+EBMUD has reconnected roughly 500 customers who were disconnected due to payment issues. and will not disconnect customers' water service due to payment issues during this health emergency.
+Having trouble paying your bill?
+Contact us.
+EBMUD offers payment plans and a Customer Assistance Program to help customers facing financial hardships.
 See www.ebmud.com/cap for more information.

 Access to trails and recreation areas has changed

-- Sierra foothills: Pardee Recreation Area, Camanche North Shore Recreation Area, Camanche South Shore Recreation Area, Camanche Hills Hunting Preserve, Mokelumne River Day Use Area, and Campo Seco Staging Area and connected trail access.
+- Pardee Recreation Area, Camanche North Shore Recreation Area, Camanche South Shore Recreation Area, Camanche Hills Hunting Preserve, and Mokelumne River Day Use Area remain closed.

 This situation is changing rapidly, so please check www.ebmud.com/recreation for the latest information.
 See below for more information on the trails:

 Critical work continues